 Webster University uses Maxient Reporting to provide a simple, private, risk free way to confidentially report activities that may involve financial misconduct or violations of the University’s policies.

 Webster University considers employee concerns very important and requests your help and cooperation in resolving such issues.
 However, this service is not a substitute for, nor does it supersede, any existing reporting methods.
 The University continues to encourage employees to report concerns to their supervisor, Human Resources, or other campus entities as appropriate.
-In addition, certain categories of concerns cannot be reported through this link.
-Please direct these to the appropriate areas.
+In addition, certain categories of concerns cannot be reported through this link or phone number.
+Please direct these to the appropriate areas, as instructed below.

 Reports Not Included in Maxient Service Include:

 - Human Resource issues dealing with any form of sexual harassment or discrimination should be reported to the Chief Human Resources Officer at 314-968-6960 or firstname.lastname@example.org

 - Safety issues in and around campus should be reported to the director of Public Safety at 314-246-7430 or email@example.com